-Patients typically use multiple treatments to manage pain.
-What works for one person may not work for the other, so the perceived effectiveness of treatments tends to vary.
+In fact, patients typically use a combination of multiple treatments to manage their pain.
+What works for one person may not work for the other, so an individualized approach to pain relief is necessary.

 Physical therapy can be helpful for cerebral palsy patients experiencing musculoskeletal pain.